ibm-z-oss-oda/python_ai_toolkit_zos/docs/secure_toolkit_access.md

 ```
 numpy==1.23.4.post0 --hash=sha256:35e36803d44a2b1dad123156e3bd5567953f58cfae4b749972874639251330dc
 ```
-_**example 1.
-Installing numpy from the Toolkit**_
+_**example 2.
+Secure install of numpy using its hash**_.

 This line tells the pip install to pull the numpy wheel from the repository with the hash specified.
 Any other package instance, even if the name and version match will fail.
-This is the most specific way to specify the exact package wheel that you intend to install, and it is an effective measure to prevent threat actors from spoofing your install request.
+This is the most specific way to request the exact package wheel that you intend to install, and it is an effective measure to prevent threat actors from spoofing your install request.

 ### Know Your Content Provider